-Michael Taubin is a senior member of the Health Care practice group.
+Michael Taubin is the leader of the Health Care practice group.
 He represents the continuum of health care providers from hospitals to federally qualified health centers to medical groups and management companies servicing those providers.
 Michael is also at the forefront of private equity investment in the health care sector and Medicaid reform.

 What do you focus on?

 The primary focus of my practice is representing health care facilities, federally qualified health centers and medical groups as they implement their integration and realignment strategies as a result of changes in the marketplace and health care reform.

 The development of provider networks, such as Accountable Care Organizations and Independent Practice Associations, has been proliferating as a result of the Accountable Care Act, consolidation in the health care industry and value based contracting.
 I have represented all types of health care providers in their network initiatives, including an academic medical center (University of Rochester Medical Center), community hospitals (Atlantic Health System, St. Joseph’s Medical Center, Yonkers and Liberty Healthcare) and Federally Qualified Health Centers (William F. Ryan Community Health Center, Refuah Health Center).